volodymyrhudyma/blog/content/blog/factorial-of-a-number-in-javascript.md

 };
 ```

+It doesn't really add any improvements until we call the **factorial** function multiple times with the same arguments.

 ## Iterative vs. Recursive

 Both iterative and Recursive approaches are very simple, but use slightly different techniques to calculate the Factorial.

 So, what approach is better?

-The recommended one is Iterative, since it works faster.
+The recommended one is **Iterative**, since it works faster.

 Try to use it as much as possible.